zedlopez/ifm/The Recipe Book.md

 [Odin] rewrites the "You see nothing special..." line with other text of our own, for items that otherwise do not have a description.

 Finally, we may want to look at multiple things at once.
-[The Left Hand of Autumn] demonstrates how we might provide a different response for ``examine paintings`` than for examining each individually; [Beekeeper's Apprentice] provides a ``search`` command that will show the descriptions of all the scenery in the current location.
+[The Left Hand of Autumn] demonstrates how we might provide a different response for ``EXAMINE PAINTINGS`` than for examining each individually; [Beekeeper's Apprentice] provides a ``SEARCH`` command that will show the descriptions of all the scenery in the current location.

 ### See Also

-- [Actions on Multiple Objects] for an alternative ``examine all`` command.
+- [Actions on Multiple Objects] for an alternative ``EXAMINE ALL`` command.

 ## Looking Under and Hiding